h8h/CarMPD/README.md

 Operating System Image
 ----------------------
-You need (*Arch Linux*)[http://www.raspberrypi.org/downloads/] as Operating System image.
+You need [*Arch Linux*](http://www.raspberrypi.org/downloads/) as Operating System image.
 I use it because its a lightweight linux distribution and it boots fast.

 For all raspbian fans I will provide a setup branch for raspbian soon.

 Why MPD?!
 ---------
-Well yeah, why not using (Mopidy)[http://www.mopidy.com/]?
+Well yeah, why not using [Mopidy](http://www.mopidy.com/)?
 I have not much experience in using Mopidy but I think Spotify, SoundCloud or Google Play Music is useless in a car without access to the internet.

 Bugs or improvement suggestions?
 --------------------------------